 - Data Management

 The Princeton University Library and Office of Information Technology (OIT) provide resources to help researchers plan, organize, and preserve research data.
-They have collected information on grant proposal requirements, data file formats, and metadata formats into a helpful online guide.
-For more information and resources, also visit the Research Data Management website.
+They have collected information on grant proposal requirements, data file formats, and metadata formats into helpful online resources.
+For more information, also visit the Research Data Management website.

 Library staff are available to review and provide feedback on any data management plan.
 Please contact the e-Science Library team at email@example.com for assistance.